Gunpowder, robes and ritual: Key Brexit week kicks off with Queen's speech

 But — Britain being Britain — there was still time for some wildly ostentatious pomp and ceremony first.

-Monday marks the state opening of Parliament, a formal procession where the government sets out the legislative agenda for the coming parliamentary term.
+Monday marked the state opening of Parliament, a formal procession where the government set out the legislative agenda for the coming parliamentary term.

 Behind the stage door however there is serious political maneuvering taking place.